 We are subject to numerous environmental, health and safety laws and regulations, including those governing laboratory procedures and the handling, use, storage, treatment and disposal of hazardous materials and wastes.
 Although we do not currently manufacture our drug products or drug candidates on site, our research and development activities do involve the use of biological and hazardous materials and produce hazardous waste products at small quantities.
 We generally contract with third parties for the disposal of these materials and wastes.
 We cannot eliminate the risk of contamination or injury from these materials, which could cause an interruption of our commercialization efforts, research and development efforts and business operations, environmental damage resulting in costly clean-up and liabilities under applicable laws and regulations governing the use, storage, handling and disposal of these materials and specified waste products.
 Although we believe that the safety procedures utilized by our third-party manufacturers for handling and disposing of these materials generally comply with the standards prescribed by these laws and regulations, we cannot guarantee that this is the case or eliminate the risk of accidental contamination or injury from these materials.
 In such an event, we may be held liable for any resulting damages and such liability could exceed our resources and state or federal or other applicable authorities may curtail our use of certain materials and/or interrupt our business operations.
 Furthermore, environmental laws and regulations are complex, change frequently and have tended to become more stringent.
 We cannot predict the impact of such changes and cannot be certain of our future compliance.
-In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations also may result in substantial fines, penalties, or other sanctions.
+In addition, we may incur substantial costs in order to comply with current or future environmental, health and safety laws and regulations.
+These current or future laws and regulations may impair our research, development, or production efforts.
+Failure to comply with these laws and regulations also may result in substantial fines, penalties, or other sanctions.